TrackerLounge/TrackingAndEdgeDetection/FastFourierTransformAndEdgeDetection.md

 <img src='/imageJFFT/trackColoredByZAxis_FFT_Bandpass_Make_Binary.jpg' width=800>

 # Conclusion/Observations
 Overall, this approach appears to produce pretty decent object and edge detection.
+I did have to manually play around with the High and low value in the FFT Bandpass filter until I found value that worked adequately for all three images.
+This range could be played with more.
+It would be interesting to see if this range works well on a wider set of test images.

-Though this performs less well if the FFT filtered object is allowed to be noisy and/or when the pressure releases appear outside the track as in example 2.
+Note: this performs less well if the FFT filtered object is allowed to be noisy and/or when the pressure releases appear outside the track as in example 2.